wilshum/Multiplayer-Online-Game/README.md

 This game used express as the web application framework, mongoDB as the database and also used socket.IO for real-time interactions between server and cilents.
 The application is deployed in Heroku using mongoDB database hosted on MongoDB Atlas, a cloud database service.

 The game requires the user to sign up with credentials which will be stored in the database.
-You can earn points by throwing energy balls against other players and try to earn the highest points!
+You can earn points by throwing energy balls against other players and try to attain  the highest points!

 ### Tools used: